 That makes us wonder, is propylene glycol safe for all skin types?
 This article will answer all your queries about propylene glycol.
 Keep reading.

 What Is Propylene Glycol?
 Is It Safe?

 Propylene glycol is an odorless and colorless liquid known for its hydrating properties.
 It attracts and seals skin moisture.
-It is an excellent humectant and is used in many products, including moisturizers, shampoos, conditioners, and serums.
+It is an excellent humectanti XA hydrating agent that can attract water both from the air and within the skin to keep the outer skin layer moist and hydrated. and is used in many products, including moisturizers, shampoos, conditioners, and serums.

 It helps improve skin texture and promotes the absorption of other ingredients.
-Propylene glycol is also used in other industries as a solvent, an emollient, a humectant, and a preservative (1).
+Propylene glycol is also used in other industries as a solvent, an emollienti XAn agent or substance that hydrates the skin by forming a protective barrier and trapping moisture in the skin. , a humectanti XA hydrating agent that can attract water both from the air and within the skin to keep the outer skin layer moist and hydrated. , and a preservative (1).

 But is propylene glycol safe for your skin?
 Contrary to what many believe, propylene glycol is safe for use unless you are allergic to it.
 The WHO has set its daily intake limit to 25 mg per kg of body weight (2).
 It is also approved as a safe additive to food by the FDA and completely safe for human use (3).